mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 ---

 ### Solution 2: Weight Classes
+// TODO: Actually a solution presented by Daniel Dimov introduces 1 additional lightweight category and keeping the overall winner
 *(Creating 4–6 distinct weight classes, e.g., "70–80kg," "80–90kg."
 This would likely replace a single "Overall" winner with winners for each class.)*

 **13. Please rate your overall support for implementing "Weight Classes":**